Parent Information + FAQs

 Where do I pick up my child?

-Lower school: Join the line of cars using the Hart Street entrance.
+Lower School: Join the line of cars using the Hart Street entrance.
 Pull up to the “Dismissal line begins here” sign or directly behind the car in front of you.
 Do not leave spaces between cars.
 Children exit school with their teachers and wait with their classmates to be ushered into cars by teachers.
 Children are not allowed to walk to a car alone.
 Move your car forward slowly or exit the line once your child is safely buckled in.
 If you want to go into school, park only in the back parking lot.
 Please do not park in visitor parking spaces to pick your child up.
 Also, please do not cross between cars or allow your child to cross between cars.

-Upper school: Join the line of cars entering the back parking lot.
+Upper School: Join the line of cars entering the back parking lot.
 Teachers dismiss children to their cars on the sidewalk in front of the upper school.

-Can my child stay for after care?
+May my child stay for after care?